Vyral/base-template/_posts/2018-05-04-3-reasons-to-hire-an-agent-when-buying-new-construction.md

 {% include youtube.html %}

-Are you thinking about buying a brand new home?
-Here are some ways hiring an agent can make your life easier.
+<center>Are you thinking about buying a brand new home?
+Here are some ways hiring an agent can make your life easier.</center>

 Why does it make sense to hire a real estate agent when you’re buying a new construction home?
 There is a lot of information to cover on this topic, so I’ll just give you a few things to consider.